zxc916684603/ecs/intl.en-US/Pricing/Subscription.md

  The shared block storage will be automatically detached.

- | For an Classic network instance, the assigned Internet IP address will be released.
+ | For a Classic network instance, the assigned Internet IP address will be released.

  For a VPC instance, the assigned Internet IP address will be released and the attached EIP address will be automatically detached.